 There are some musical acts I absolutely adore.
 There are some songs that are more important to me than food.
 And there are some albums that I really, really like.
 But once in a great while, there emerges the Perfect Album.

 They aren’t perfect, really.
-“Perfection” is a superlative that cannot apply to an art form like music.
+“Perfect” is a superlative that cannot apply to an art form like music.
 Instead, the Perfect Album is an album that stands alone.
 This doesn’t mean every song is a winner; the Perfect Album can have foibles.
-But the Perfect Album always refers to itself consistently as one truly great artistic work.
+But the Perfect Album always refers to itself as one great artistic work.

-Some albums are listed as groundbreaking, trendsetting works that pundits cite as indispensable.
-The web is full of these lists.
-They usually feature Pet Sounds, Highway 61 Revisited, Nevermind, London Calling, Who’s Next, Never Mind the Bollocks, The Joshua Tree, etc etc. These are all seminal albums worthy of praise.
+There are some albums that consistently end up on Top 10 lists online: Pet Sounds, Highway 61 Revisited, Nevermind, London Calling, Who’s Next, Never Mind the Bollocks, The Joshua Tree, etc etc. These are all albums worthy of praise.
 But they aren’t my Top 10 Perfect Albums.
 They all fail.

 Today, I give you Citizen Ted’s 10 Perfect Albums.
 They are not in order of greatness because they are all Perfect.